MattOrvin/js-rails-as-api-rendering-different-content-types-using-rails-chicago-web-062419/README.md

 This isn't very fancy, but **_this is actually enough for us to start using our JavaScript skills and access with a `fetch()` request_**.
-To check this out yourself, in this code-along, there is an HTML file, `example_frontend.html`.
+To check this out yourself, in this code-along, there is an HTML file, ``.
-Replace `BirdsController` with the code above, start up the Rails server and open `example_frontend.html`.
+Replace `example_frontend.htmlBirdsController` with the code above, start up the Rails server and open `example_frontend.html`.
 From the browser's console, with the Rails server running, run the following: